BattlePass UI Design

 • Point-based progression and unlocks

 Instead of reinventing the formula, I leaned into what players already recognize and trust.
-Familiarity was key — not just for usability, but for setting expectations.
+Familiarity was my main focus not just for usability, but to help set expectations.
 That said, I still wanted the interface to feel fresh, immersive, and intentional.

 I began by building a moodboard to establish the visual tone and direction.
-I pulled inspiration from sci-fi universes, anime, and retro-futurist films to create a sense of grounded futurism — a world where the tech feels worn, but still advanced.
-Think Neo-Tokyo meets Star Wars — where the interface could just as easily belong to a soldier in the field as to a hacker in a safehouse.
+I pulled inspiration from sci-fi universes, anime, and retro-futurist films to create a sense of “grounded futurism”.
+I wanted a world where the tech feels worn, but still advanced.
+Think Neo-Tokyo meets Star Wars.
+My thinking was the interface could just as easily belong to a soldier in the field as to a hacker in a safehouse.

 Design And UX solutions

 My design approach was heavily influenced by a blend of anime-styled visuals layered over a futuristic, holographic interface.
-I kept returning to those fictional UI designs you see in Minority Report, early Gundam, and the gritty overlays in Ghost in the Shell — fast, functional, and just advanced enough to feel slightly unsafe.
+I kept returning to those fictional UI designs you see in Minority Report, early Gundam, and the gritty overlays in Ghost in the Shell.

 I didn’t want the UI to feel like a slick layer over the gameplay.
-I wanted it to feel found — like a piece of gear you’d pull from a locker or stumble across in the field.
+I wanted it to feel found, like a piece of gear you’d pull from a locker or stumble across in the field.
 That meant treating every element as if it had a job to do.
-Text was stripped of emotion — written like a system alert: factual, direct, and quietly urgent.
+Text was stripped of emotion, written like a system alert, and should be factual, direct, and quietly urgent.

-To deepen immersion, I layered in screen degradation and dithering — subtle imperfections that made the interface feel halfway broken, like it had survived a few too many deployments.
-This wasn’t just a menu.
-It was a terminal — still active, barely — delivering mission-critical info in real time.
+To deepen immersion, I layered in screen degradation and dithering.
+They were subtle imperfections that made the interface feel halfway broken, like it had survived a few too many deployments.
+This wasn’t a menu.
+It felt like a terminal still running, barely holding on, pushing mission-critical info in real time.

 Visual Hierarchy and color